CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Method

 \subsection{Reinforcement Learning}

-RL needs rewards to evaluate the quality of explored trajectories.
+RL requires rewards to evaluate the quality of explored trajectories.
 Given a predicted action sequence $\tau_a$, the corresponding position sequence is obtained via cumulative summation: $\tau_{pos} = \{a_1, a_1+a_2, ..., \sum_i a_i \}$.
-On nuScenes, we use two components to define the reward: imitation reward $r_{imi}$ and collision reward $r_{col}$:
+We use two components to define the reward: an imitation reward $r_{imi}$ and a collision reward $r_{col}$:

-Here, the $\text{env}$ denotes static map information and dynamic agents' moving trajectories.
+Here, $\text{env}$ denotes static map information and the trajectories of dynamic agents, implemented as non-reactive simulation for simplicity.
 The final reward for step $i$ is defined as:

-On Navsim \citep{navsim} benchmark, the reward is computed similarly and utilize the PDMS score to evaluate the quality of trajectories.
+On other offline datasets such as Navsim \citep{navsim}, richer reward signals can be constructed to evaluate trajectory quality, including comfort-related metrics and time-to-collision, among others.

-The deterministic action sequence produced by our model cannot be directly optimize with RL, which typically requires probabilistic policies.
-To address this, we need to model the uncertainty of the action sequence.
-Similar with the planning head output the mean value $\mu_i$ for each action, we use a stochastic head to output uncertainty for each action:
+The deterministic action sequence produced by the model cannot be directly optimized with standard RL objectives, which typically require probabilistic policies.
+To address this, we model uncertainty in the action sequence.
+In addition to the planning head, which outputs the mean value $\mu_i$ for each action, we use a stochastic head to output the uncertainty of each action:

 where $\sigma_i$ is the standard deviation for $a_i$.
-Here we simply use Gaussian distribution to model each action and use the diagonal matrix to serve as the covariance matrix.
-Then the policy for action $a_i$ can formulated with:
+We model each action with a Gaussian distribution and use a diagonal covariance matrix.
+The policy for action $a_i$ is then formulated as:

-Given the offline imitation dataset $\{ (s, \tau_a^e, \tau_r^e, s'),... \}$, using Gaussian Log Likelihood loss can easily fitting the behavior of experts: $L_{bc} = - \sum_{i=1}^n \log^{\pi_i(a_i^e | s_{w, j \ge i})}$.
-But we wish the RL Actor can explore and learn from both good examples but also bad examples.
-Inspired by GRPO \citep{deepseek-math}, we introduce exploration by sampling $G$ trajectories from the policy and use the rule-based reward function to calculate its corresponding reward sequences.
-Each action sequence in the group, together with its corresponding reward sequence, can be formally expressed as:
+where $I$ denotes the identity matrix.
+Given the offline imitation dataset $\{ (s, \tau_a^e, \tau_r^e, s'),... \}$, a Gaussian log-likelihood loss can be used to clone expert behavior: $L_{bc} = - \sum_{i=1}^n \log{\pi_i(a_i^e | s_{w, j \ge i})}$.
+However, we want the RL actor to explore and learn from both successful and unsuccessful candidate behaviors.
+Inspired by GRPO \citep{deepseek-math}, we introduce exploration by sampling $G$ trajectories from the policy and computing their corresponding reward sequences with the rule-based reward function.
+Each action sequence in the group, together with its reward sequence, is formulated as:

-For each trajectory, we compute its total reward and normalize within the group using Z-score normalization to obtain the advantage and the naive policy gradient loss with group sampling (naive PGGS) is computed by:
+where $a_i^{(g)} \sim \pi_i(a_i^{(g)} | s_{w, j \ge i})$ is the $i$-th action of $g$-th trajectory in the group.
+For each trajectory, we compute its total reward and normalize it within the group using Z-score normalization to obtain the advantage.
+The naive policy gradient loss with group sampling (naive PGGS) is computed by: